gerph/riscos64-simple-binaries/README.md

-# Simple RISC OS 64 binaries
+# RISC OS 64 C library and binaries

-This repository contains some build tools for RISC OS 64bit binaries.
+This repository contains a C library for AArch64 RISC OS (RISC OS 64).
+The library is in the process of being developed to allow modules and absolutes to be used within a 64-bit RISC OS environment.

 ## Usage